kingzamzon/docs/docs/AccessControlConditions/solRpcConditions.md

 ## Get a Program Derived Address (PDA) and use that as a parameter in a RPC call

-The condition below will derive a PDA using pdaParams and pdaInterface.
+The condition below will derive a PDA using pdaParams, pdaInterface, and pdaKey.
 The PDA is then used as a parameter in the getBalance RPC call.

 ```js
 [